Table of Contents

 It is not the first time the UA has initiated this sort of medical innovation.
 It has been about 15 years since the college pushed for the execution of compression-only cardiopulmonary resuscitation, a much easier way of helping a patient who’s not breathing survive until help arrives.

 Head and brain injuries are serious and can end in permanent disability or death.
-If this is the type of injury you suffered in a recent accident that injured your brain, you have rights.
-Speak to a lawyer at Arash Law to explore your options for seeking compensation from the responsible party or parties.
-Regardless of where in California your head-related injury occurred, be it Los Angeles, San Diego, Riverside, Sacramento, San Jose, Sherman Oaks, Irvine, or any other city in the golden state – Call Arash Law today at (888) 488-1391 today for a free consultation on your case.
-Don’t waste any precious time.
+If this is the type of injury you suffered in a recent accident that injured your brain, you may be able to file a claim and pursue damages.
+Consider consulting our lawyers at Arash Law to explore your options for seeking compensation from the responsible party or parties.
+Regardless of where in California your head-related injury occurred, be it Los Angeles, San Diego, Riverside, Sacramento, San Jose, Sherman Oaks, Irvine, or any other city in the Golden State, Arash Law can provide legal representation for you.
+Contact us at (888) 488-1391 for a free initial consultation on your case.